farahanasuhaimi/React-Course-with-DevEd/README.md

   );
   ```

-4. Use Spreading to append data in an array
+2. Use Spreading to append data in an array

-- With spreading, the in used variable will not change.
+- With spreading, the in-used variable/array will not change.
 - The new variable (an array) will have the in-used variable with appends of new data.

   ```javascript